 Ralf – the maker of vorpX – started to work on his program in 2012/2013, around the same time that DK1 was released to the public.
 He spent several hundreds of hours on testing various VR related things so that he could identify and resolve issues that arise with playing older games on VR masks.
 Now that many years have passed, his craft has improved even more.

 How Does VorpX Work?

 How it works is, it basically injects itself into game files and divides the game screen for each virtual reality lens.
-There is no other VR program that can inject itself into so many games like vorpX can.
+There is no other VR program that can inject itself into so many games as vorpX can.

 Once it is running, just turn on your Rift or Vive and launch a game that is on the list.
 The 3D effect you get will be much more immersive compared to regular 3D monitors that cost thousands of dollars.
-Why, you might ask?
+Why you might ask?

 Regular 3D monitor separates focus and convergence.
 It’s because they simply cannot give the same effects as human eyes can.
-With VR however, separate screen create an additional 3D effect that is similar to the everyday world.
+With VR however, separate screen creates an additional 3D effect that is similar to the everyday world.
 This is why everyone is absolutely baffled when trying out VR for the first time.
-VorpX helps us to do that with a feature called Adaptive 3D-Algorithm that simulates they way our eyes focus.
+VorpX helps us to do that with a feature called Adaptive 3D-Algorithm that simulates the way our eyes focus.
 It’s only one of the features that vorpX has.